seption-org/seption.org/content/index.md

-Tools for human agency for an uncertain future!
+Tools for human agency for an uncertain future.

 ==We don't have tools to elegantly deal with the complexity of the interconnectedness of the information at hand==